ka2in/fossdocs/docs/source/joomla-to-vps.rst

 - SSH access to your VPS server.

 Before you follow this guide, make sure to configure your environment accordingly.

+.. _Credentials:

 Performing the backup on your shared hosting account
 ====================================================